A bit of North Road History is seen in these photographs taken by my uncle,

-photographer Alfred Gescheidt in the early fifties (1950s) unless otherwise noted.
+photographer - Alfred Gescheidt, in the mid fifties (1950s) unless otherwise noted.

 This is the Cole Cabin being built in the late 40's.
 Notice the adz lying on the right.
 This tool was used to trim the logs so they would fit together.
 This log cabin was made the old fashioned way.

 This is a photograph taken directly in front of the cabin looking up North Road.
-Notice the horse where the badminton area now is.
+Notice the horse up on the left.
 The barn and the house belonged to Harold Field, his wife Natalie and son Dana, my childhood buddy and daughters, Gretchen and Barbara.
-Though the houses are gone, these two daughters still own the land the homestead was built on.
+Though the houses are gone, the two Field daughters still own the land the homestead was built on.

 Harold ran a small farm with chickens, a cow, some horses and a large garden.